 Yes.
 Always rinse asparagus before cooking to remove the dirt accumulated during transport, sand, and soil debris.

 There is no need to peel fresh asparagus.
-If your asparagus is a few days old and is less fresh, you can peel off its skin with a vegetable peeler.
+However, if your asparagus is a few days old and is less fresh, you can peel off its skin with a vegetable peeler.
 In this case, the peel can be hard to chew.

-Store leftovers in an airtight container in the fridge for up to 3 days.
-Reheat in the microwave or air fryer for a couple of minutes.
-Reheated asparagus won't be as crisp as freshly made ones.
+Refrigerator: store leftovers in an airtight container in the fridge for up to 3 days.

 Air Fryer Asparagus

 - 1 bunch (16 oz/1 lb) asparagus

 - ½ teaspoon salt

 - 2 cloves garlic crushed, or 1 teaspoon garlic powder

 - 4 wedges lemon (for serving)

 - 1 tablespoon parsley or basil, chopped (for serving)